isakro/thesis/docs/01-introduction.md

 }

-\caption{The location of the study area in south-eastern Norway is indicated by the black frame.
+\caption[Map displaying the location of the study area]{The location of the study area in south-eastern Norway is indicated by the black frame.
 See the next chapter for a more detailed map and presentation of the study area.
 The coordinate reference system used throughout this thesis and in the accompanying papers is WGS84 / UTM zone 32N (EPSG: 32632).}(\#fig:map)
 \end{figure}

 <!-- ## Model-based archaeology -->